 Dr. Melina C. Kalfelis

-The project is affiliated to the research section “moralities” and examines events of “disagreement” in regards to claims of moral authority, justice and security in West Africa in a transnational perspective.
-The main goal of the project is to research spaces in which ethical doings and their different moral evaluations overlap and densify as well as to find methodological and epistemological innovations at the margins of legality and legitimacy beyond a Eurocentric perspective.
-Apart from investigating negotiations in panels and forums on security in the Sahel in Europe and Africa, the project takes into account the state and the grassroots level in Burkina Faso, where vigilantes establish extra-legal forms of governance.
-First insights from the field point to the conclusion that the multiple events in these spaces relate to each other via moral and social controversies on what is (un)ethical and just in the name of security.
-In this view, questions of lawfulness and security provision overlap significantly in the respective multi-sited field and raise questions on the future of the postcolonial state.
-Cutting across the research sections “Moralities”, “Knowledges” and “Affiliations”, the project not only aims to analyse how knowledges and practices are truncated, ignored or tabooed as morally incompatible – for example in regards to human rights.
-An overarching ambition of the project is to take citizens’ decade-long experiences of arbitrariness and paralysis of state institutions as a starting point and provide new understandings of what the multiple legal provisions in West Africa mean from this anglepoint.
+The project is affiliated to the research section “moralities” and examines controversies in regards to claims of moral authority, justice and security in a transnational perspective.
+Her main goal is to research security and legal practices in moral grey zones and to develop new methodological and epistemological approaches to study the margins of legality and legitimacy beyond a Eurocentric perspective.
+While one part of her research investigates moral negotiations in panels and forums on the Sahel crises in Europe and Africa, the main focus of the project is on forms of extra-legal governance established by the self-defence groups “Koglweogo” in Burkina Faso.
+First insights from the field point to the conclusion that the different levels of the respective multi-sited field relate to each other via multiple moral and social controversies on what is (un)ethical and just in the name of security.
+These relations mainly appear through questions of lawfulness, righteousness and security provision, some of which challenge the normative model of the nation-state.
+The project therefore not only analyses how knowledges and practices are truncated, ignored or tabooed as morally incompatible – for example in relation to human rights.
+An overarching ambition of the project is also to take citizens’ decade-long experiences of arbitrariness and paralysis of state institutions as a starting point and provide new understandings about multi-layered legal provisions in West Africa.

 Kalfelis, Melina C. (2020): “With or Without the State – Vigilantism and Security-related Practice in a Civil-Military Program in Burkina Faso”.
 Journal of Intervention and State Building. (under review)